 The workshop is presented by the Wayne County Cultural Atlas in conjunction with City Life.
 The Phantoscope event is intended to build awareness and support for public art in the community.
 Phantoscope is 11 a.m. to 5p.m.
 Saturday, October 3, and will be a part of City Life from 6-10 p.m. at Glen Miller Park.

 Indiana University East’s “One Book, Many Voices” project this year will feature a memoir by Indiana native Paige Rawl.
 Positive is about her experiences with bullying and her life with HIV.

 A new community writing program at Indiana University East has received a grant from the Women’s Philanthropy Leadership Council (WPLC) at Indiana University.
 Red Wolves Write was awarded an $8,000 grant from the WPLC.

 Indiana University East’s Run with the Wolves 5K Run/Walk is Saturday, July 25.
 Registration is now open.

 Indiana University East Assistant Professor of Psychology Beth Trammell has organized a workshop for parents and caregivers to set up preventative strategies to bring out positive behavior from the children under their care.

 As of the last day of registration on January 18, there were 4,016 students enrolled for the spring, exceeding last spring’s enrollment by 160 students.
 The increase represents a growth of 4.1 percent.
 Credit hours also reached a record level at 36,668, up 2.5 percent from last spring.

-Indiana University East students who take 12 or more credit hours and complete the semester with a grade point average of 4.0 on a 4.0 scale are named to the Indiana University East Chancellor’s List.
+At Indiana University East, full-time students with outstanding academic achievement are recognized by being named to the Chancellor’s List, the highest semester-based academic achievement that students can attain.
 The following is the fall 2014 Chancellor’s List.
 The list is sorted by the student’s listed hometown.